Enjoy home comforts on your self-drive Shannon cruise

 The fishing town of Portumna is an easy gateway to the mystical Lough Derg, with its dramatic scenery and pretty towns and villages hugging its shores.
 Before you take to the water, explore Portumna Castle and catch a glimpse of Ireland’s dark past at The Irish Workhouse.

 As you journey south, moor at the harbour in Portumna Forest Park and go for an amble along its peaceful nature trails.
 An hour from Portumna towards the northern tip of Lough Derg, you’ll arrive at the lovely historic village of Terryglass.
-Stop for home cooked food at the 200 year old Paddy’s Bar, or dine in fresh seafood in the pretty garden at the Derg Inn overlooking the lake.
+Soak up the history of the area and stop for home cooked food at the 200 year old Paddy’s Bar.

 Lough Derg is known for some of the most dramatic scenery in Ireland and there are plenty of little villages to discover along its shores.
 Cruise south on the lake stopping in the unspoilt village of Kilgarvan or the popular Dromineer with its 16th century castle on the quay.